jerturowetz/notes/drum-guy.md

 Hey man,

-I dont want to hurt your feelings but you've been practicing the same beat and the same 3 fills non-stop for more than 3 years.
-You sound like a record stuck on repeat...

-If you're serious about wanting to start a band you need to be practicing new or different ideas.

-You already practice often & pretty consistently, which is actually pretty awesome (and better than a lot of other muusicians).
-If you applied yourself to new material with the same perseverance, I'm sure you'd be able to progress swiftkly to a ppro level.
+You've been practicing the same beat and the same 3 fills non-stop for more than 3 years...
+If you're serious about wanting to start a band you need to be practicing new or, at the very least, different ideas.
+In general you seem to be practising often & consistently, which is awesome and shows more commitment than a lot of other musicians.
+If you applied yourself to new material with the same perseverance, I'm sure you'd be able to progress swiftly to a pro level.

-There are a bunch of online resourcese you could explore like drumeo, or, what I think is a better idea, is to take some lessons.
-There are alot of good drum teachers in montreal (maurice metailler for example).
+There are a bunch of online resources you could explore like [drumeo](https://www.drumeo.com/), or, what I think is a better idea, is to take some lessons.
+There are a lot of good drum teachers in Montréal like [Maurice metailler](http://www.mauricemetayer.com/), [Vince Di Zazzo](http://www.montrealdrumlessons.com/) or [John McColgan](http://www.johnmccolgan.com/3/drumlessons.htm).

-I hope this email doesnt hurt your feelings too much; but, if even if it does, if it encourages you to hone your craft then it's acheived it's goal.
+I hope this email doesn’t hurt your feelings too much; but, if even if it does, if it encourages you to hone your craft then it's achieved its goal.
+You're a hard worker and I think that's rare.

 With respect,
 Anonymous

-P.S. this is a disposable email address so i can't recieve any replies.
+P.S. this is a disposable email address so I can't receive any replies.
 If I've made you angry, use that energy to practice something new.